-We use our mobile phones every day, and we can connect to the cellular network for phone calls, text messages and mobile data no matter where we go.
-While the network coverage and quality depend on which mobile operator we are using, the connectivity is available irrespective of our location and mobility.
-This is because our mobile network operators connect us to their cell towers that can be found throughout towns and cities for nationwide network coverage.
-So let’s find out what these cell towers are, where they can be found and how they connect us to the mobile network.
+We use our mobile phones every day, and as a result, we frequently connect to mobile cellular networks for voice calls, text messages and mobile data.
+While the network coverage and quality depend on which mobile operator we choose, the connectivity is generally available irrespective of our location and mobility.
+This is because mobile operators connect us to their cell towers, which can be found throughout towns and cities, offering nationwide cellular connectivity to customers.

 A mobile network consists of a large number of cells

 A mobile cellular network consists of a large number of interconnected coverage zones called cells that are deployed throughout the geographical areas that a mobile network operator wants to cover.
 These cells are created by the radiations from the cell towers owned by mobile operators.

 Our cellular service providers employ various 2G, 3G, 4G and 5G technologies such as GSM, UMTS, CDMA2000, LTE, and NR built into the radio units within the cell towers.
 In technical terms, the cell towers are called radio base stations or base stations.
 The radio units in the base station emit mobile signals (radio waves) at various frequencies that our mobile phones and other SIM-enabled devices can pick up to get us connected.

 Cell towers are tall masts carrying radio antennas